 Worry about yourself, and don’t be afraid.
 It sounds so simple, yet is so hard for most.
 In order for you to create your best work your must become comfortable being uncomfortable.
 Stand on a chair to get an amazing angle with you're taking flatlays.
 Take a picture outside in front of a mural, or take street portraits on a sidewalk, whatever excites you most.
 If you’re outside photographing a model or taking self portraits people are going to stare.
 Don’t worry about the people that are looking at your while you’re taking pictures.
 Become comfortable with their glares.
 Learn to block people and keep working so you can get the shots you need.

-GET YOUr FREE WORKSHEET "10 EQUIPMENT ESSENTIALS EVERY BLOGGER MUST OWN" BY SIGNING UP BELOW.
+GET YOUR FREE WORKSHEET "10 EQUIPMENT ESSENTIALS EVERY INFLUENCER MUST OWN" BY SIGNING UP BELOW.

 The Portrait Photographer